Frequently Asked Questions

 Q: How do gas fees work on Ethereum and why do they fluctuate?

-Gas fees compensate validators for processing your transaction and executing smart contract code.
-Gas measures computational effort—simple transfers require ~21,000 gas units, while complex smart contract interactions might require 200,000+ gas.
-You specify a gas price (how much you'll pay per gas unit), and the total fee equals gas used × gas price.
-During network congestion, gas prices spike as users bid competitively for limited block space.
-In 2025, average Ethereum gas fees fell to $0.38 thanks to Layer 2 adoption absorbing transaction volume.
-The "median transfer fee" in our stats shows typical costs for basic ETH transfers in recent blocks.
+Gas measures computational effort.
+Simple transfers: ~21,000 gas units.
+Complex contract calls: 200,000+.
+You set a gas price per unit; total fee = gas used × price.
+During congestion, users bid competitively for limited block space, spiking prices.
+In 2025, average fees fell to $0.38 as L2 adoption absorbed volume.
+The "median transfer fee" stat shows typical costs for recent blocks.

 Q: What's the fundamental difference between Layer 1 and Layer 2 blockchains?